godishala/InstallationScripts/README.md

 # InstallationScripts

-Scripts to install or modify some packages
+Scripts to install or modify some packages/configs